Law Enforcement Accompaniment

 The examination should be done within 96 hours for accurate collection.
 If desired, the advocate can stay with you throughout the entire process.
 The first step is to get checked-in and alert the hospital that sexual assault has occurred.
 If you are concerned that you may be in danger, please notify hospital staff and security can assist you in remaining safe while at the hospital.

 There is some initial paperwork that you will have to fill out when you first arrive.
 Once you have completed that, you will be asked to describe the incident in as much detail as possible.
 The next step is the evidence collection.
-The nurse will package up your clothes and take pictures of any injuries for documentation.
+The nurse will package up your clothes and take pictures of any injuries for documentation, as well as collect swabs to check for DNA evidence.
 Afterwards, she will assess if any emergency contraceptive or STI prevention is necessary.
 Remember: you can choose whether or not to have these services or if you want to report the assault.
 Also, you can skip any of these steps and still receive other aspects of the exam.
+Each part is totally optional depending on your comfort level.
+You can also choose to remain anonymous if you prefer not to have your name attached to the kit.

 Neither you nor your health insurance should be billed for any costs associated with the SAFE exam and are covered by the SAFE Program from the Ohio Attorney General’s Office.
 However, any additional treatments or tests outside of the exam, such as CT scans, X-Rays, MRIs or stitches, are not covered under this program.